John Peter (novelist)

-John Desmond Peter (1921–1983) was an English literature scholar, essayist, and novelist born in South Africa.
+John Desmond Peter (1921–1983) was a South African–Canadian English-literature scholar, essayist, and novelist.

+Education

 He studied law at the University of South Africa, and English literature at Cambridge University, later obtaining his Ph.D. from Rhodes University.

+Career

 Peter came to Canada in 1950 and taught English at the University of Manitoba for eleven years.
 He joined the Victoria College Department of English in 1961.
 He was co-founder, with Robin Skelton, of the literary magazine Malahat Review.

 He is remembered mostly widely for his 1952 essay "A New Interpretation of The Waste Land", in which he interpreted T.S.
 Eliot's poem as an elegy for a dead (male) friend, Jean Verdenal.
 At the insistence of Eliot's solicitors, it was suppressed and only republished in 1969, four years after Eliot's death.